 “They also like to drink from the pool.
 If you return to your room and see the pool empty, you’ll know thirsty elephants have been by.”

-“And keep your door closed too so the baboons don’t go in,” he adds.
+“And keep your door closed too so the baboons don’t go in,” Garryd adds.

 And how to describe the river views?

-Let’s just say they’re so captivating that you’ll be spending a lot of time fussing over how your photos can do justice to them, which they simply can’t.
+Let’s just say they’re so captivating that you’ll spend a lot of time fussing over how your photos can do justice to them – which they simply can’t.

 You see plenty of animals too right from the dining room.